Lesson 30 – Demodulation#

 4. Given an AM modulated signal, design an AM demodulator to recover the original message.

-5. Understand the engineering trade-offs between over- and under-modulated AM communication scenarios.
+5. Explain the engineering trade-offs between over- and under-modulated AM communication scenarios.

 Demodulation#